Complete Guide on 10 Main Fire Extinguisher Types: Uses & Diagram

 Foam Fire Extinguisher (Class A and B)

-Foam fire extinguishers are effective against burning liquids like fuel, paint, or turpentine (Class A and B).
-However, they are unsuitable for fats and cooking oils (Class F).
-They can handle electrical fires but require rigorous testing and careful handling from a safe one-meter distance.
+Foam fire extinguishers are good for putting out fires caused by liquids like fuel or paint (Class B) but are not suitable for fats and cooking oils (Class F).
+They can also be used on electrical fires, but they require careful handling from a safe distance.

 Dry Powder Fire Extinguisher (Class A, B, and C)